7 min read

 SaaS Businesses and Sales Tax

 Tax laws vary from state to state, but in many cases, SaaS businesses are exempt from sales tax.
-That means you can't legally place a sales tax on your product if you're selling it in a state that prohibits such action.
-You may want to take this into consideration when establishing your company and opt to do business in a state that allows sales tax on software.
+That means they can't legally place a sales tax on their product if they're selling it in a state that prohibits such action.
+Your client may want to take this into consideration when establishing the company and opt to do business in a state that allows sales tax on software.

-If you're running your business over several different states, you may qualify for a nexus.
-A nexus proves that your company has an established presence in the state where you sell your software from.
-Therefore, you're entitled to collect sales tax in that state.
+If they're running their business over several different states, they might qualify for a nexus, proving that the company has an established presence in the state where they sell the software from.

 Each state has its own nexus, or presence, qualifications.
 SaaS companies can establish a presence in two ways: physically or through a partner, employee, or contractor.

-A physical presence requires you to have an address, office, or coworking space in that state.
-In some cases, simply having an employee on your payroll who lives in the state or travels there to sell your product qualifies you for a nexus.
+A physical presence requires them to have an address, office, or co-working space in that state.
+In some cases, simply having an employee on the payroll who lives in the state or travels there to sell the SaaS qualifies them for a nexus.

 SaaS Expense Types